Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Results

-\emph{Diffusion dynamics} --- So far our discussion has been dedicated to the spectral function.
+So far our discussion has been dedicated to the spectral function.
 We now illustrate the versatility of our method by taking a first pass at another category of problems, namely the diffusion dynamics.
 Specifically, we plant in an empty lattice an electron at the origin, and evolve it according to the Hamiltonian Eq.~\eqref{eq:hamiltonian}, $|\psi(t)\rangle = e^{-i Ht}c^\dagger_0 |0\rangle$.
-We calculate the density $\rho(x,t) = \langle \psi(t)|c^\dagger_x c^{\phantom\dagger}_x|\psi(t)\rangle$ by using essentially the same method as the propagator~\cite{SM}.
+We calculate the density $\rho(x,t) = \langle \psi(t)|c^\dagger_x c^{\phantom\dagger}_x|\psi(t)\rangle$ by using essentially the same method as the propagator.
+The corresponding path integral and phonon influence functional in this case are derived in Appendix~\ref{app:diffusion}.

-Fig.~\ref{fig:diffusion}a shows the density evolution for the Holstein model in a chain of 15 sites.
+Fig.~\ref{fig:diffusion}a shows the density evolution for the Holstein model in a chain of 16 sites.
 We set $\omega_q = \omega_0 = 1$, $f_q = 1$, and $\lambda = \sqrt{2}$.
 It exhibits oscillatory behavior on top of a diffusion-like spreading (Fig.~\ref{fig:diffusion}b).
 The mean displacement squared (MSD) suggests that it moves ballistically at early time and crosses over to diffusive or sub-diffusive behavior at $t\sim 1$ (Fig.~\ref{fig:diffusion}b, inset).
 We find similar behavior for the two-dimensional Holstein model on $7\times 7$ square lattice (Fig.~\ref{fig:diffusion}(c)(d)).
 The crossover occurs earlier due to the larger bandwidth.
 Note the MSD is only shown for $t<1$ in two dimensions because the electron has reached the boundary beyond this point.
 Longer simulation time and larger system size are needed to clarify the late time behavior of $\rho(x,t)$ for both cases.